Sri Lanka by Local Rail

 Cosmopolitan Colombo, the vibrant gateway to Sri Lanka, offers a fascinating blend of colonial history, diverse cultures, and modern life.
 With a population of six million, the city is an eclectic mix of sleek contemporary buildings, red-tiled colonial structures, and bustling street markets brimming with fragrant spices, colourful silks and fresh produce.

-Overnight: Galle Face Hotel, Colombo or Similar (B)
+Overnight: Galle Face Hotel, Colombo or Similar

-After, we’ll head into the heart of Colombo by coach to explore historic Chatham Street.
-Here, you’ll see a variety of Dutch colonial-era buildings, including the Chatham Street Clock Tower and the Old Colombo Lighthouse, before visiting the iconic Pagoda Tea Rooms at number 103 on Chatham Street.
+After lunch we’ll head out and explore a bit of Colombo by private coach, stopping first at historic Chatham Street.
+Here you’ll get a strong sense of the Dutch colonial-era from the buildings, including the Chatham Street Clock Tower and the Old Colombo Lighthouse, and the iconic Pagoda Tea Rooms.
 Opened in 1884, the Tea Rooms’ old-world charm was immortalised in Duran Duran’s 1982 music video for ‘Hungry Like the Wolf’, where a snake charmer and a local boy with a monkey added to the exotic allure of the scene.
+Our last stop will be the t-Lounge by Dilmah, where you’ll get to savour the finest Ceylon Tea paired with a selection of local sweets in a stunning old colonial building.

 Located within the World Heritage-listed Dutch Fort, The Heritage Galle Fort dates back over 300 years and was originally a shop, ‘Kotuwa Kade’, before being transformed into the ‘Castle in the Dutch Fort’ by renowned Sri Lankan architect Vidyajothy Ashley De Vos.